Daniel-KM/Omeka-S-module-Log/README.md

 * Server with php 8.2 or greater

-To support php 8.2 or greate, run this command first:
+To support php 8.2 or greater, run this command first:

 ```sh
 composer update